JamesTiberiusKirk/go_ssr_template/README.md

   - [ ] Get rid of lint/lsp warning for unused declarations in TS
 - [ ] Possibly throw the page status code in the get page data function so that each page can return their own status codes
 - [ ] Add an internal server failure page
+- [ ] Break out the template, spa, and static serving into their own sub structures maybe?

 # For getting the dev script to run
 ```sh